Seattle isn’t known for its murals, but maybe it should be. In this post, I’m sharing my best tips for mural hunting in downtown Seattle.

 3. The Poop sculpture: Worth a LOL, this dog play structure may or may not have been designed tongue in cheek: it’s hard to see the spiral ramp art installation as anything other than a poop emoji.

-I’ve left this listing on the map because it’s still on the way and it’s not unusual to find the gate open- making it possible, if you’re lucky, to get a good look and snap a quick photo.
+I’ve left this listing on the map because you’ll pass it on the way anyway, and it’s not unusual to find the gate swung open for deliveries.
+If you’re lucky, there’s a chance you can peek around the open gates for a good look and snap a quick photo.

 Belltown public Garden and Mural